OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Signing and verification: Verify package integrity before installation

-- Minimize dependencies: Only use necessary and maintained packages
+- Minimize dependencies: Only use necessary and actively maintained packages

-- Proactive updates: Keep dependencies up to date with security patches
+- Proactive updates: Keep dependencies current with security patches

 - SBOM (Software Bill of Materials): Document all application dependencies